About Cedar

 The Cedar Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Anoka County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Cedar, Minnesota residents are available through the local police department and authorized providers in Anoka County.
+Fingerprinting services for Cedar, Minnesota residents are available through local police (where present) and authorized providers in Anoka County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Anoka County Sheriff's Office for scheduling and fees.

 To register to vote in Cedar, Minnesota, residents can register online through the Minnesota Secretary of State's website, by mail, or in person at the Anoka County elections office.
 Minnesota requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Minnesota Secretary of State's voter lookup tool.
 For local municipal elections in Cedar, contact the Anoka County Clerk's office for schedules and ballot information.

 Property records for Cedar, Minnesota are maintained by the Anoka County Assessor's Office and the Anoka County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Anoka County, including parcels in Cedar.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Anoka County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Minnesota counties provide online property record searches through their county websites.
-For in-person requests, visit the Anoka County offices at the county courthouse.
 The Anoka County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Cedar, Minnesota residents are available through both county and state offices.
 The Minnesota Department of Health, Office of Vital Records, located in Saint Paul, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Minnesota.
 Orders can be placed online, by mail, or in person.
 Locally, the Anoka County Clerk's office issues marriage licenses and maintains marriage records for Anoka County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.